IndaPlus25/task-3-yea/README.md

 [assignments section of the course instructions](https://gits-15.sys.kth.se/inda-17/course-instructions#assignments).

 ### Homework
-Study sections 2.13 -- 2.23 of the course textbook.
-Please complete exercises 2.46 -- 2.82 from 5th edition (or 2.43 -- 2.74 from 4th edition) of the course
+Study sections 2.13, 2.14 and 2.19 -- 2.23 of the course textbook.
+Please
-textbook.
+complete exercises 2.52 -- 2.57 and 2.62 -- 2.63 (from last week's reading
+material) and also 2.64 -- 2.82.
 You do not need to submit this homework, but you must be prepared to discuss it.

 ### Github Task:
 Choose **one** of the following tasks:

-- Submit code for tasks 2.83 -- 2.90 from 5th edition (or 2.75 -- 2.82 from 4th
+- Submit code for tasks 2.83 -- 2.90 from 5th edition of course textbook in the
-  edition) of course textbook in the form of **a complete Java source code file** called `Book.java`.
+  form of **a complete Java source code file** called `Book.java`.

 or

-- Submit code for tasks 2.92 -- 2.93 from 5th edition (or 2.83 -- 2.84 from 4th
+- Submit code for tasks 2.92 -- 2.93 from 5th edition of course textbook in the
-  edition) of course textbook in the form of **a complete Java source code file** called `Heater.java`.
+  form of **a complete Java source code file** called `Heater.java`.

-**Again,** do not forget to double check that your class and .java file have _matching names_!
+> **Assistant's note:** Again, do not forget to double check that the names
+> of your class and `.java` file match!

 Please commit any written answers to the `docs` folder, and commit any Java code developed to the `code` folder of your KTH Github repo.
 Remember to push to KTH